-

 Radar has a lovely mild flavour, has exceptional storage qualities and are known for their great resistance to bolting.
 Better still, you can expect to harvest these around 4-6 weeks before your spring sown varieties.

-The sets are available for immediate despatch but you can sow these sets anytime up to December.
+We will send the sets out to you at exactly the right time for planting but you can sow these sets anytime up to December.
 If you are not ready to plant when the sets arrive just keep them somewhere cool, dry and well ventilated until you are ready to sow.

 If you have very wet ground you can also start them off in modules to grow on until spring or plant them into large pots or raised beds.